 26 - Urgent Care, Emergencies and Crises at Home and Away

-Always call your primary care provider’s (PCP) office first about any health problem.
+Always call your doctor, or primary care provider’s (PCP) office, first about any health problem.
 Someone will be able to help you day and night, even on weekends and holidays.
-If you can’t reach your PCP’s office about an urgent problem or they can’t see you soon enough, you can go to <name of urgent care center> between <hours/days of operation> without an appointment.
+If you can’t reach your doctor’s office about an urgent problem or they can’t see you soon enough, you can go to <name of urgent care center> between <hours/days of operation> without an appointment.
 Urgent problems are things like severe infections, sprains, and strong pain.
-If you don’t know how urgent the problem is, call your PCP.
+If you don’t know how urgent the problem is, call your doctor.

 If you think that you have a real emergency, call 911 or go to the Emergency Room (ER) at the nearest hospital.
 You don’t need permission to get care in an emergency.
 An emergency might be chest pain, trouble breathing, bleeding that won’t stop, broken bones, or a mental health emergency.
 Please don’t use the ER for things that can be treated in your doctor’s office.
 Sometimes ERs have a long, uncomfortable wait and take hours to see a doctor, so you should only go there when you have to.